 After a bit of a tussle it was the 1934 Alfa Romeo who won, driven by Matthew GRIST from Great Britain at an average speed of 98km/h.
 It turns out the Bugattis were only there for show.

 Race 2 was Pre 1961 F1 Grand Prix cars and Formula 2.
-The cars are a little lower, a little more rounded and aero-dynamic but still have the deep, thundering roar.
-There was commentary in four languages throughout the day and this is how we learnt that Kiwi driver Roger Wills who won Race 2 in a Cooper, was not British.
+The cars are a little lower, a little more rounded and aerodynamic but still have the deep, thundering roar.
+There was commentary in four languages throughout the day and this is how we learned that Kiwi driver Roger Wills who won Race 2 in a Cooper, was not British.
 The podium ceremony organisers didn’t get the memo and everyone was left a bit confused when they played the British national anthem as the British flag was raised.

 Frank STIPPLER (GER) came 2nd in a Maserati, in a dramatic tussle with Gary Pearson in a BRM.
 STIPPLER deserving a mention both because he was driving a Maserati and because his name reminds me of a character in another secret pleasure – watching American Pie movies (1, 2 & 3).

 Each race was approximately 10 laps, so no time to get bored.

 Race 3 was the one that I thought would be my favourite – the 1.5lt F1 Grand Prix cars from 1961 to 1965.
 This is definitely the era of the classic & romantic car movies.
 Another Brit, Andy MIDDLEHURST won this one in a 1962 Lotus.
 Argentine driver Jorge FERIOLI is listed in the results, but I’m pretty sure I saw his front wheel fly off, and his LOLA career off into the wall and out of harm’s way.